swsharpe/swsharpe.github.io/index.md

 ## What is the WindsUp App:

 ### Brief description:
 **WindsUp** is an iPhone App to assist windsurfers and kitesurfers with equipment selection.
-Given the rider's weight (pounds or killograms), prevailing wind speed (mph or Knots) and style of board, this App will suggest sail and board sizes.
+Given the rider's weight (pounds or kilograms), prevailing wind speed (mph or Knots) and style of board, this App will suggest sail and board sizes.

 The **WindsUp** App consists of four views including the home, disclaimer, windsurfing and kitesurfing pages.
 Each page is self explanatory.
-To dimiss and return to the home page simply swipe down from the top of the view.
+To dismiss and return to the home page simply swipe down from the top of the view.

 ### Platforms supported:
 Any iPhone still supported by Apple including 1st generation SE, running IOS 13 or higher.
 The App runs in portrait mode.